Premium pet food out of conviction - out of love for animals!

 he has bladder stones

-In Germany and Europe there are a variety of laws that prescribe and regulate animal testing for different uses.
-Without them, many medications, medical products, aids and surgical and therapeutic procedures would unfortunately not be available.
-Of course, experiments on animals, whether rats, dogs or monkeys, are still not to be advocated.
+In Germany and Europe, numerous laws mandate and regulate animal testing for various purposes.
+Without them, many medications, medical products, aids, and surgical and therapeutic procedures would unfortunately not be available.
+Of course, experiments on animals, whether rats, dogs, or monkeys, are still unacceptable.
 The association Laborbeaglehilfe e.
-V. is therefore committed to giving laboratory beagles a new, more beautiful life after their time at the institute.
+V. (Laboratory Beagle Aid) is therefore committed to providing laboratory beagles with a new, better life after their time at the research institute.

-The non-profit association has been committed to rehoming former laboratory beagles since 2007.
-To do this, they cooperate with laboratories and institutes to take over beagles when they are no longer needed.
-After their release and a thorough medical check, the dogs can be adopted and start a new, happy life.
+Since 2007, the non-profit organization has been dedicated to finding homes for former laboratory beagles.
+They collaborate with laboratories and institutes to take in beagles when they are no longer needed.
+After their release and a thorough medical check, the dogs are ready to be adopted and begin a new, happy life.

-In addition, the association helps breeding dogs from home and abroad and places them after appropriate medical care.
-A total of twelve active members take care of the animals and the club's work on a voluntary basis, look for foster homes and organize regular meetings for laboratory beagle owners to exchange ideas.
+Furthermore, the association helps puppies from breeding facilities both domestically and internationally, finding them new homes after they have received appropriate medical care.
+A total of twelve active members volunteer their time to care for the animals and the association's work, finding foster homes and organizing regular meetings for laboratory beagle owners to exchange information and experiences.